 - 8 oz (225g) Graham Crackers, finely ground

 - 3 oz (85g) finely ground Almonds (optional)

-- 1/2 lb Dark Chocolate, cut in small pieces
+- 1/2 pound Dark Chocolate, sweetened, cut in small pieces

 Sweet Potato Layer

 - 3 lrg Eggs, slightly beaten

 - 1 teaspoon fresh Ginger, finely grated